Ultipor® GF Fine Nuclear Cartridge for Removing Radioactive Contaminants

 Some of the cleanest plants in the world are already equipped with Pall filters, down to 0.1 micron.
 For these plants, the remaining dosage contributors are nuclear particles occurring in sizes smaller than 0.1 micron.

 Therefore, any further dose reduction program needs to remove particles smaller than 0.1 micron more efficiently.
-The Ultipor GF Fine filter is designed to accomplish this by removing 0.05 micron particles at 99.98% efficiency.
+The Ultipor® GF Fine filter is a nuclear cartridge designed to accomplish this by removing 0.05-micron particles at 99.98% efficiency.
 By eliminating these fine dose contributors, Pall filters

 take the industry one step further towards clean nuclear power, for both the plant and its personnel.